bkudria/speakeasy/SPEC.md

                                                                  Additional Platform Handling

  • To assist with speaker renaming, the script detects the user's operating system after audio file generation.
- • It determines which command to use for opening the output directory, but does not execute it yet.
+ • It determines which command to use for opening the output directory, and then executes that command to open the directory automatically.

                                                                     Step 2: CSV Generation